A primer on the closure of algebraic complexity classes under factoring: Applications of factoring

-We conclude this section by highlighting an important application of the hardness versus randomness paradigm--namely, the phenomenon of \emph{bootstrapping} \cite{AGS2019, KST2023, GKSS2022}.
+We conclude this section by highlighting an important application of the hardness versus randomness paradigm---namely, the phenomenon of \emph{bootstrapping} \cite{AGS2019, KST2023, GKSS2022}.
 This idea relies on recursively leveraging the connection between hardness and polynomial identity testing (PIT).
-Remarkably, it shows that a complete derandomization of PIT can be achieved from even a mildly non-trivial derandomization of PIT.
+Remarkably, it was proved in \cite[Theorem 1.6]{GKSS2022} that a complete derandomisation of PIT can be achieved from even a mildly non-trivial derandomisation of PIT.

 \begin{theorem}[Bootstrapping] Suppose there exists a black-box PIT algorithm that runs in time $\left(s^k - 1\right)$ for the class of $k$-variate polynomials of individual degree $s$, computable by algebraic circuits of size $s^{0.1}$.
 If $s$ is sufficiently large, then there exists a black-box PIT algorithm running in time $s^{O(k^2)}$ for $s$-variate polynomials computable by algebraic circuits of size $s$. \end{theorem}